To troubleshoot when a minidriver has been installed, but the smart card is not working, check the registry settings.

-How do you troubleshoot a minidriver smart card when the minidriver has been installed, but it is still not working?
-Windows installs the minidriver dll into the windows directory, and sets some specific registry settings so that the cryptographic subsystem can associate the correct dll with the card you are trying to use.
+When Windows installs a minidriver, it copies the dll files into the appropriate windows system directories, and sets some specific registry settings so that the cryptographic subsystem can associate the correct dll with the smart card in use.

 The relevant registry entries are here: